HiPerCoRe/KTT/documentation/ktt_api.md

 Result printing methods
 -----------------------

+* `void setPrintingTimeUnit(const TimeUnit& timeUnit)`:
+Sets time unit used during printing of results to specified unit.
+This only affects `printResult` methods.
+Default time unit is microseconds.

 * `void printResult(const size_t kernelId, std::ostream& outputTarget, const PrintFormat& printFormat) const`:
 Prints tuning results for specified kernel to given output stream.
 Valid results will be printed only if method `tuneKernel()` was already called for corresponding kernel.